Cashmere kimono: the new cozy piece for winter

 -

-This is what makes it a “premium cocooning” room.
+This is what makes it a "premium cocooning" piece.

 Unparalleled natural insulation

-In a kimono, you feel it immediately: you're warm, but never too warm.
+In a kimono, this is immediately noticeable: you're warm, but never too warm.

-It's not a heavy heat; it's a diffuse, comforting heat.
+It's not a heavy warmth; it's a diffused, comforting warmth.

-Where wool can be scratchy or irritating, cashmere offers a second-skin feel.
+Where wool can scratch or irritate, cashmere offers a second-skin feel.

-For a garment worn next to the skin, often upon waking or in the evening, this softness is not a detail — it is the difference between a garment that one wears “out of necessity” and a garment that one wears “out of pleasure”.
+For a garment worn next to the skin, often upon waking or in the evening, this softness is not a detail—it's the difference between a garment worn "out of necessity" and one worn "for pleasure."

 A breathable material